Aleksandr Guboglo

-Yuri Aleksandr Guboglo (born 20 March 2007) is a Canadian professional soccer player who plays as a right-back for the Major League Soccer club CF Montréal.
+Yuri Aleksandr Guboglo (born 20 March 2007) is a Canadian professional soccer player who plays as a right-back for French club Reims on loan from Major League Soccer club CF Montréal.
 A former youth international for Haiti, he most recently played for Canada internationally.

+Early life

+Born in Canada, Guboglo was born to a Ukrainian father and Haitian mother.
+He played for the Haiti U17s at the 2023 CONCACAF U-17 Championship.
+He was called up to the Canada U18 for a set of friendlies in September 2025.
+On May 6, 2026, Guboglo's request to switch allegiance to Canada was approved by FIFA.

 Club career

+CF Montréal

 A youth product of Ottawa South United, Guboglo joined the youth academy of CF Montréal on 2019 where he finished his development.
 In January 2024, he started training with the senior CF Montréal team for the preseason.
-On 16 February 2025, he signed his first professional contract with CF Montréal through December 31 2026, with options extending to 2029.
+On 16 February 2025, he signed his first professional contract with CF Montréal through December 31, 2026, with options extending to 2029.
 He made his senior and professional debut with CF Montréal as a late substitute in a 1–0 Major League Soccer loss to Minnesota United on 3 March 2025.

+Stade de Reims

+In July 2026, CF Montréal would loan Guboglo to Ligue 2 side Stade de Reims for the 2026-27 season.